-I give talks and presentations on issues relating to library and information services, professional ethics and social justice issues, and information literacy related issues in public services and education.
+I give talks and presentations on libraries and information services, professional ethics and social justice issues, and evidence/information literacy-related issues in public services and education.

 If you would like to invite me to speak at a conference or event, please feel free to email me to discuss specifics.

 - Keynote talk, NASIG Conference, Atlanta, Georgia, 10th June 2018.